Thermal Analysis

 - degree of cystallinity of a polymer sample

-- mass loss and identification of volatile decomposition products as a function of temperature
+- mass loss as a function of temperature

 Equipment: